WordPress is the best blogging platform. It has everything you’ll ever want to create and grow your online business.

 Install SEO Friendly Theme

 Finally, you need an SEO friendly WordPress theme that will make your blog looks gorgeous, neat, and has proper SEO optimization inbuilt.

 There are thousands of free themes available in the WordPress theme repo, but you should not install any of them.
 They are all quite generic, and almost 95% of them won’t give you any SEO advantage.

 - Schema loaded

 That’s why I have got a detailed post on the best SEO friendly themes for WordPress absolutely free.
-The post will guide you to choose from several themes that are best for SEO and are still free to install.
+The post will guide you to choose from several best SEO themes and are still free to install.

 If you can afford a premium theme, you should definitely check out the Genesis framework from Studiopress.
 It is a robust framework with a collection of child themes that beats every other WordPress theme framework out there.

 If you use or even plan to use affiliate links inside your blog posts, make sure to add a nofollow tag to all of them.
 A nofollow tag indicates to search engine bots not to pass link juice between you and the affiliate site you link to.